SichangHe/internet_route_verification_server/description.md

 ## User task: query policies and reports

-Users can query policies, routes, reports, and specific report items for a given AS, vice versa.
+Users can query policies, routes, reports, and specific report items for a given AS, vice versa for specific use.
 For example, query for the reports related to a specific AS; and query for the ASes that have a specific type of report item.